-We think that this paper makes three major contributions.
+We think that three are the major contributions of this paper.

-- We provide a result of correctness and optimality for the abstract unification in Sharing, which corrects the one presented in [7]. - We propose a refined framework with specialized operators for forward and backward unification.
+- We provide a result of optimality for the abstract unification in Sharing, which corrects the one presented in [7]. - We propose a refined framework with specialized operators for forward and backward unification.
 We provide the corresponding abstract operators for sharing analysis which are proved to be correct and optimal.
-The obtained analysis is shown to be strictly more precise than the original one. - Our definition of \mathbf{U}{Sh}^{f} sheds new light on the abstract unification in the presence of freeness and linearity information, suggesting new optimizations which can also be used in more powerful domains such as SFL.
+The obtained analysis is shown to be strictly more precise than the original one.

+- We suggest a new idea for treating freeness and linearity information which can also be used in more powerful domains such as SFL.
-Our idea of specialized operators for forward and backward unification is orthogonal to most of other proposals for improving precision and/or efficiency of the analysis.

 To the best of our knowledge, this is the first work which optimizes the abstract forward unification for sharing analysis by using a specialized operator.
-In [19] the concrete unify operator is essentially our \mathbf{U}{Rs}^{f} , but the abstract operator is given only for groundness analysis, where specializing the forward unification gives no gain in precision.
-In other works about goal-dependent analysis, such as [20, 14], the algorithm used for computing the entry substitution is simply the standard unification.
-This is also the first work where a specialized backward unification operator is proved to be optimal, although matching has been used in several papers [14, 17, 21] to improve backward unification.
+Actually, in [20] the concrete unify operator is essentially our $\mathbf{U}{Rs}^{f}$ , but the abstract operator is given only for groundness analysis, where specializing the forward unification gives no gain in precision.
+In other works about goal-dependent analysis, such as [21, 14], the algorithm used for computing the entry substitution is simply the standard unification.

+This is also the first work where a specialized backward unification operator is proved to be optimal, although matching has been used in several papers [14, 17, 22] to improve backward unification.
 To the best of our knowledge, all the abstract operators proposed so far for Sharing were not optimal.
-Matching, however, does not remove some imprecisions of goal-dependent versus goal-independent analysis which have been pointed out in [12].
+Matching, however, does not remove some imprecisions of goal-dependent versus goalindependent analysis which have been pointed out in [12].

 As a future work, we think that our results could be easily generalized for designing optimal unification operators for a domain including linearity information.
 Moreover, the problem of efficiently implementing the backward unification could be addressed.